 8. Repeat the posture with your left leg extended.

-Why We Love Head-to-Knee Pose
+Why We Practice Head-to-Knee Pose

 • Taking your hamstring and calf stretch one leg at a time feels really nice and allows you to focus your attention on each leg in turn.